A middle-aged man stands with his arms crossed and is smiling and laughing.

 • It's easy to understand and implement.

-• This system naturally adjusts your withdrawals to respond to market fluctuations.
+• It naturally adjusts your withdrawals to respond to market fluctuations.

 • Your income changes from year to year, so it can be difficult to make financial plans.